May 31st

 Meaning of the subhAShita:

 In the wedding of camels, donkeys sing the song.
-They praise each other, 'ah! the form!', 'ah! the voice!'
+They both praise each other, 'Ah! the form!', 'ah! the voice!'

 Commentary:

-The camel is an animal who is not particularly popular for his grace and form.
+The camel is an animal that is not particularly popular for its grace and form.
 Similarly, a donkey is an animal whose braying is not exactly famous for melody.
 But this scene is of the wedding of camels where the donkeys are singing in merry!
-Like that is not enough, they are praising each other for their beauty and tone :-).
+As if this weren't enough, they are both praising each other for their beauty and tone respectively! :)

-None are more taken by flattery than the proud, who wish to be the best but are not.
+None are more taken by flattery than the proud, who wish to be the best, but are not.
+False praise is worse than no praise at all.
 Beware of flatterers and watch your own reactions to such fawning and eyewash compliments!
+Wise people would rather benefit from constructive criticism than be ruined by false praise.

 pada vigrahaH: